keptn/enhancement-proposals/text/0018-simplify-installer.md

 * Docs: Remove the experimental tutorial about reusing an existing ingress-gateway (e.g., istio)
 * Docs/Tutorials: Update docs for installation with a troubleshooting guide if API can not be reached (e.g., refer to Kubernetes services and description of ClusterIP vs. NodePort vs. LoadBalancer)
 * Docs/Tutorials: Provide solid Docs for Demo/POC (e.g., with GKE, K3s) and setting up a full installation of Keptn with onboarding services

-From a technical perspective, how do you propose accomplishing the proposal?

-In particular, please explain:

-* How would the change impact and interact with existing functionality?
-* Likely error modes and how to handle them
-* Corner cases and how to handle them

-While you do not need to prescribe a particular implementation - a KEP should be about **behavior**, not the implementation - it may be useful to provide at least one suggestion as to how the proposal *could* be implemented.
-This helps reassure reviewers that implementation is at least possible, and often helps them thinking more deeply about trade-offs, alternatives, etc.

 ## Trade-offs and mitigations